umit-iace/pytrajectory/doc/source/guide/background.rst

 remain as the free parameters of the spline function.

 .. note::
-   There is implemented a different approach for defining the candidate functions, see :ref:`non-standard-approach`.
+   Optionally, there is available an alternative approach for defining the candidate functions, see :ref:`non-standard-approach`.

 .. _system_structure: